LeToNode/Play2.0-CN-doc/javaGuide/tutorials/todolist/JavaTodoList.md

 ## The application template

 Our simple application will use a single Web page containing both the tasks list and the task creation form.
-Let's modify the `index.scala.html` template for that:
+Let’s modify the `index.scala.html` template for that:

 ```
 @(tasks: List[Task], taskForm: Form[Task])